10up/cypress-wp-setup/README.md

 ## GitHub Actions workflow

 The distribution includes the config for GitHub Actions in `.github/workflows/cypress.yml`.
-It supposed to install dependencies, run wp-env and perform tests.
+It will install dependencies, run wp-env, and perform tests.

 You can specify WordPress versions to test against in the matrix: